B2B SEO vs B2C SEO: The True Breakdown and Comparison

 B2B SEO and B2C SEO have contrasting end goals they want site visitors to accomplish.
 There are pros and cons to both focuses, but it’s important to understand the differences, especially when creating content for these very dissimilar audiences.
 B2B SEO campaigns increase brand exposure and generate leads that will hopefully turn into sales, after the marketing team qualifies them.
 These leads come through actions including demo requests, whitepaper downloads, case study downloads and more.
 B2C SEO campaigns have a goal of getting visitors to make an immediate purchase on the website.

 This can be seen clearly when designing a product page.
-B2C SEO content will focus on ecommerce, or an online purchase.
+B2C SEO content will focus on eCommerce or online purchases.
 There should be specific keyword research done to drive an audience that is ready to convert upon landing on the page.
 B2C SEO content may have different pages for customers in different areas of the marketing funnel.
 One landing page may focus on a whitepaper download and a similar page may ask the customer to complete a form and schedule a demo with the sales team.
 Because the B2B process will take longer, the content must be tailored to this specific approach.

 Historically, B2B SaaS companies have approached SEO with the above mindset and seen success.
 While this is great in concept, it’s not always properly applied in practice.
 Customer Generation is the conversion strategy of the future and has proven to be far more effective in driving additional revenue through organic channels.